zderApfel/RoU/README.md

 Smooth Criminal:

 * Active: Speech checks are double-rolled
-* Passive: A random mercenary has a 3% (+0.5% per) chance to gain a point of Charisma every 24 in-game hours
 * Requires: Charisma 16

-## Crime, Security, and Unrest
+## Crime, Security, and Chaos

-A super-secret extra attribute exists for each mercenary and the player character called **Crimes**

-Crimes all have an amount of

-There are three primary classes of crime: misdemeanors, felonies, and affronts
+**Crime** is any action considered illegal in the Republic of America (For a list of crimes possible to do in the game, check the following sections)

+If a civilian witnesses you commit a crime and succeeds in reporting you to police, your wanted level will be set to a value dependent on the crime reported.

+When your wanted level is above 0, police-type enemies will converge on the area and search for you.
+After a certain amount of time they will give up, except with a wanted level of 5, which will cause a constant police search for you

+**Security** is an area-specific stat that signifies the amount of security in the city.
+This increases from player actions and will result in more law enforcement being present.
+Some areas do not have a security stat

+[CONFIDENTIAL] **Chaos** happens when, after a time of security being at its maximum, the area splits up into factions and it becomes essentially a war zone.
+Businesses are closed, and a large majority of civilians are hostile.
+This state is irreversable for the area.
+Wanted level doesn't exist in a Chaos area

 ### Misdemeanors

 Misdemeanors are minor crimes that only increase [wanted level](#wanted_level) to 1.
-Law enforcement will call backup after a time if they fail to catch you, which will increase your wanted level to 2 points.
+Law enforcement will call backup after a time if they fail to catch you during a chase, at which will increase your wanted level to 2 points.

 ### Felonies

 Felonies are major crimes that increase the wanted level to 3-5 points.
 Law enforcement will call for backup if some of them die, increasing the wanted level up until the max level.
-Avoiding capture from a felony gives you the outlaw debuff for a time
+Avoiding capture from a felony gives you the [outlaw](#outlaw) debuff for a time

 ### Affront

-Any crime against the State is automatically classified as an affront, these automatically give your character a permanent [Outlaw](#outlaw) debuff
+Any crime against the State is automatically classified as an affront, these automatically give your character a permanent outlaw debuff

 Affronts are:

 * Murder of a law enforcement officer, military personnel, public official, or prison guard.
 Claims of self defense are not accepted (LEO/MIL/POF/DOC Murder)

-### Wanted Level

 ## Buffs/Debuffs